jpgneves/iota/README.md

 Please note that your application must be compiled before, as iota uses xref for the more meaningful checks and your declarations need to be baked in as well. :)

-You can also ask iota to describe the API of an application for you:
+You can also ask iota to describe the API of all applications on the given path for you:

     $ ./iota priv/test_app1 describe-api
     ===== iota report =====
     API for test_app1:
       [{xpto,1}]
+    API for test_app2:
+      []

 Future work
 ===========